 Applications for this annual scholarship are invited from government school students of VCE Music Performance, VCE Music Investigation and/or VCE VET Music.
 Applicants must be soloists.

 The selection panel will consider applicants who can demonstrate a commitment to music performance in recent years and to a future career in music performance.
 Students' study scores for VCE Music Performance, VCE Music Investigation and/or VCE VET Music will be taken into consideration.

-The awards were announced at the Top Class Music concerts held on Tuesday 19 March 2019 at the Melbourne Recital Centre, Southbank.
+The scholarships were announced at the Top Class Music concerts held on Tuesday 30 March at Melbourne Recital Centre, Southbank.

 Music Composition scholarship